JohnGluszak/CocoapodTutorials/README.md

 # CocoapodTutorials
-Stores documents for creating, managing, and using private cocoapods
+Stores tutorials for creating, managing, and using private cocoapods